LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 This should throw an error.
 The culprit?
 Remember how userData is *undefined* at first?
 We need to account for that!

-When userData is undefined, the data is still loading from the API.
-So we can return something that doesn’t use the userData variable to display while the data loads in:
+The component renders before our useEffect sets the userData (and soon, before calling the API).
+So we can return something that doesn’t use the userData variable to display until the userData loads in and we can re-render the component with the userData:

 {% highlight javascript %}
 {% raw %}